pujoey/John-Titor/README.md

 As an experienced game player, I would like to see a game that includes elements of resource management/team building/research new technology

-* Team - I would like to see a set of friends in the beginning that have different skill sets to contribute to your team because this allows the characters as guide to game story progression and alert me to random events.

 * Different Ending - As game player, I would like to have the freedom of choices that progress me to multiple endings.

-* Winning/Losing - I win when the time machine is built and allows me to alter history or take a different path to debunk John Titor's story as a hoax thus erasing other alternate reality and only MY timeline exist.
+* Ending - I win when the time machine is built and allows me to alter history or take a different path to debunk John Titor's story as a hoax thus erasing other alternate reality and only MY timeline exist.

 * Story Rich - As a player, I want the game to be rich in story telling because then I would be inclined to finish the game.
 To start out with I would include minimal story telling and make it scallable so game can expand in depth.